suit-wg/architecture/draft-ietf-suit-architecture.md

   runs the client-side of the status tracker it will most likely not run a status tracker itself unless it acts as a proxy for other IoT devices in a protocol translation or edge computing device node.
-  However, if the device contains multiple MCUs, the main MCU must likely act as a limited status tracker towards the other MCUs if updates are to be synchronized across MCUs.
   How much functionality a status tracker includes depends on the selected configuration of the device management functionality and the communication environment it is used in.
 In a generic networking environment the protocol